paparazzi/paparazzi/doc/sphinx/source/user_guide/gcs_graphics.rst

 Shapes
 ------

-Shapes can be draw in the GCS by sending the **SHAPE** message defined below.
+Shapes can be drawn in the GCS by sending the **SHAPE** message defined below.

 .. image:: shapes.png